nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-27-0.md

 ## New and Improved

-- If users ...do what... they will be prompted by a new dialogue box to ...confirm what...
+- If users create a project request and add grants, they will be prompted by an updated dialogue box to enter the grant details.
 - We have upgraded many of the software components that power the my.nesi.org.nz framework (node.js 20.16, Angular 17 and all necessary packages), which will improve overall performance and functionality of the site.
 - We have updated one of our authentication tools, Keycloak, to version 22.

 If you have any questions about any of the updates or fixes, please
 {% include "partials/support_request.html" %}.